garfieldnate/JavaSVSViewer/README.md

 NEXT: prioritize features likely needed for preview release

 - display axes (see svs_viewer's draw_grid)
+	- label axes (+x, -x, etc.)
+- render fill + line simultaneously with the M shortcut
 - camera translation
 - camera rotation
 - z-axis rotation
-- change all shortcuts to match svs_viewer
+- change all shortcuts to match svs_viewer?
+Or just make sure they are intuitive.
 - make shortcuts discoverable; perhaps a simple help menu that can display a dialog with instructions
 	- demo video/gif?
 	- long-term I'd want menu items for the various actions with their shortcuts listed.
 Isn't there a way to register